dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 \operatorname{cov}(S \mid \delta, \mathrm{T})=\frac{v}{v-2} \mathrm{~T}=\Sigma
 $$

-It can be shown the marginal distribution is given by:

 #### ⯌ <u>Properties and Key Facts:</u>

 - The larger the value of degrees of freedom $v$, the more it gets closer to the normal distribution.
+You will find a nice interactive visualization [here](https://probstats.org/studentt.html) to understand how it approaches a normal distribution as the degrees of freedom increase.

+- Whenever you have to deal with samples there is a very high chance you will need to deal with the student-t distribution in some way.

 ### ⯈ Laplace/Double-Sideded Exponential Distribution